ECCC-MSC/open-data/canada.ca_upcoming/msc-geomet/web-services_en.md

 ## Web Coverage Service (WCS)

 The [OGC Web Coverage Service](https://www.opengeospatial.org/standards/wcs) requests enable a client to retrieve coverage information from a geospatial data for a given area of interest.
 WCS requests are made over the internet (HTTP) and give the user more flexibility when requesting information about the coverage of a layer compared with the more traditional way of downloading of flat files.

 The Web Coverage Service allows for several different types of request types, each of which are described in further detail below.

 Note that only the WCS 2.0.1 version is currently supported by the GeoMet services, thus we strongly advise the users to use WCS version 2.0.1.
 Requests using WCS 1.1.1 might work, but no tests and no efforts are put in supporting this older version of the WCS standard.

-### <a name="wcsgetcap"></a>GetCapabilities
+### WCS GetCapabilities

 A WCS GetCapabilities request allows the client to retrieve an XML document that contains metadata describing the service.
 This document contains information relating to the supported request types, supported